 The Schonbrunn complex also includes gardens, a Palm House, a maze, the gloriette, and Europe’s oldest zoo (founded in 1752).
 As a whole, the Schonbrunn is one of the most impressive monuments in Europe.

 #2 Hofburg Palace, Vienna

 Also called the imperial palace, it has more than 2600 rooms and occupies 20 hectares.
-Inside the Palace, you can find the lavishly decorated imperial apartments, the Sisi Museum, and the opulent silver collections.
-The Spanish riding school is also on the grounds of the palace, but we will talk about it below.
-Visitors have the opportunity to peek into Austria’s Imperial past, allowing the opportunity to understand one of the most important families of European history.
+Inside the Palace are the lavishly decorated imperial apartments, the Sisi Museum, and the opulent silver collections.
+The Spanish riding school is also on the palace grounds, but we will talk about it below.
+Visitors have the opportunity to peek into Austria’s Imperial past, allowing the opportunity to understand one of the most influential families in European history.

 #3 Spanish Riding School, Vienna

-As we said above, technically the Spanish Riding School is part of the Hofburg Palace, but it deserves a heading of its own.
-The entrance is completely separated and you’ll need a different ticket too.
+As we said above, the Spanish Riding School is technically part of the Hofburg Palace, but it deserves its own heading.
+The entrance is completely separate, and you’ll need a different ticket too.
 This Austrian institution is dedicated to the preservation of classical dressage and the training of Lipizzaner horses.